 - Raise the needle to the highest position by turning the handwheel (also called the flywheel) toward you.
-Important: If you turn the handwheel away from you, the machine will jam when you start to sew.
+Important: If you turn the handwheel away from you, the machine may jam when you start to sew.

 - If the needle is in the machine, hold it while you loosen the screw that holds it in place.

 - Carefully remove the needle from the needle clamp.

 - When you insert the needle, pay attention to what direction the flat side of the needle is facing.

 - For some machines, the flat side of the needle faces the back of the machine.

 - For others, the flat side faces to the side.

 - Refer to the instructional manual for your machine to make sure you have the flat side facing correctly.

 - After the needle is inserted correctly, push it up as high as it will go in the needle clamp.